Jimmy Kimmel suggests hospitals shouldn’t treat unvaccinated patients who prefer ivermectin

 As doctors and public health officials have repeatedly warned against ivermectin as a covid-19 treatment and the misinformation surrounding it, health departments in states such as Mississippi are reporting spikes in ivermectin poisoning as people are snapping up feed store products meant for large animals.

 In Arkansas, a jail and its health-care provider are facing criticisms of “medical experimentation” because the jail’s medical staff has treated covid-19 patients with ivermectin despite warnings against such use from the Food and Drug Administration.
-An Ohio judge this week reversed an earlier legal decision that ordered a hospital to treat a covid-19 patient with ivermectin after the patient’s wife sued, alleging that the facility refused to give her husband the drug despite him having a doctor’s prescription.
+This week an Ohio judge reversed an earlier legal decision that ordered a hospital to treat a covid-19 patient with ivermectin after the patient’s wife sued, alleging that the facility refused to give her husband the drug despite him having a doctor’s prescription.

-Nearly 100,000 people in the country are hospitalized with covid-19, and one in four people hospitalized are in ICU beds, according to data compiled by The Washington Post.
+Nearly 100,000 people in the country are hospitalized with covid-19, and 1 in 4 people hospitalized are in ICU beds, according to data compiled by The Washington Post.
 Texas and Florida make up more than a quarter of the nation’s covid-19 hospitalizations.
-Data from the Department of Health and Human Services shows that almost 79 percent of the nation’s ICU beds are occupied — and more than 3 in 10 ICU patients have the virus.
+Data from the Department of Health and Human Services shows that almost 79 percent of the nation’s ICU beds are occupied — and more than 3 in 10 ICU patients have covid-19.

 The situation is so dire that Fauci, director of the National Institute of Allergy and Infectious Diseases, recently told CNN that overwhelmed hospitals in some states are on the brink of having to choose who gets treatment.